Vacant property solutions: why do buildings become empty & what can be done about it?

 - Demolition:- - a building will fall out of use and will, naturally, become vacant in advance of its eventual demolition.

 What are the risks presented by vacant properties?

 Vacant properties will often accrue problems for their owners through security costs, maintenance and upkeep costs and a general loss of revenue/rental income due to lack of use or the absence of tenants.
 One estimate from insurance provider Aviva estimated that 25% of the damage accrued to properties in the UK is inflicted on empty properties.
-Some of the most common security concerns for the owners of vacant properties are as follows:-
+Some of the most common security concerns for the owners of vacant properties

 - Squatting: squatting is often a big problem for vacant property owners.
 A recent estimate put the number of squatters in the UK at 22,000.
 Squatters have made the newspapers for invading a few high profile properties over the past few years, including Guy Ritchie's Grade 1 listed property in Fitzrovia.
 In 2011, the Coalition government passed a law making squatting in residential properties a criminal offence.
 However, this law did not extend to commercial properties, and commercial property owners can still face bills up to £5,000.